cocos/cocos-docs/en/cocos-service/agc-clouddb.md

+**Note**: Documents from this version have been archived, and will not continue to be maintained.
+Please use [the latest version](https://service.cocos.com/document/en/agc-clouddb.html).

 # Cloud DB (AppGallery Connect) Quick Start

 In the traditional mobile application development, developers have to build each service from the ground-up, leading to heavy development workload and high technical requirements.
 In addition to writing application logic, developers need to perform data management, device-cloud data synchronization, and server deployment and maintenance.